 Hopefully, you have a cocktail shaker on hand for this basil vodka cocktail!
 You’ll be using this to muddle the basil and sugar in, and to shake the cocktail with ice once the vodka and lime juice are added.

-Add the vodka, lime juice and a handful of ice cubes to the shaker.
-Put the lid on the shaker and shake vigorously for 10 seconds.
+2. SHAKE IT LIKE YOU MEAN IT.
+Add the vodka, lime juice, and a handful of ice to the shaker.
+Cover it up and give it a good shake (think 10 seconds of cardio).

+3. SERVE.
 Fill a double old fashioned glass with fresh ice, and then strain the vodka mixture into the glass.
 Top the glass with tonic water.
+Garnish with basil and lime wheel and serve immediately.

 This basil vodka cocktail recipe doubles well in one cocktail shaker.
 Make it as written below, but simply double the amount of each ingredient.